ulule/go/README.md

 ## Be readable

-Give a short but explicit name to your vars, functions and use ``lowerCamelCase`` representation.
+Give a short but explicit name to your variables, functions and use ``lowerCamelCase`` representation.

 ```golang
 // bad